Wednesday, November 20, 2024

 You would think that speaking to the press before speaking to the man who is the subject of the investigation is “loud and wrong.”
 Don’t think, it was.

 Because the allegations came out under Rev. Barber’s administration, it was his responsibility to impartially resolve the matter internally.
-But instead, he turned it into an all out a*sault on Rev. Gatewood.
+But instead, he turned it into an all out assault on Rev. Gatewood.
 The proof is in the pudding!

 Rev. Barber not only denied Rev. Gatewood due process, but also violated the basic right of an employee to be informed about the contents of their personnel file.